samyuktajayaram-stack/Technology-Design-Foundations/README.md

 # Week 2 - Electronics
 _Tuesday, 09/09/2025 - Tuesday, 09/16/2025_

+### <ins>2 LED'S + RGB LED <ins>
 For week 2, we began by trying to get 2 LED bulbs to glow at the same time or alternatively on after the other.
 I connected the circuit using two 330 ohm resistors, two LED lights (red and green) and the Arduino Uno.
-I then modified the 'Blink' code from Sudhu's Git repository to be used for 2 LED's and then also changed the delay on each bulb so that they would glow at an interval apart from each other.
+I then modified the 'Blink' code from Sudhu's Git repository to be used for 2 LED's and then also changed the delay on each bulb so that they would glow at a short interval from each other.

 This was how I modified the code: